 Does Laser Hair Removal Work On Blonde Hair?

-The way our laser works is that it automatically scans for contrast between dark hair and lighter skin.
+The way laser hair removal works is that the machine automatically scans for contrast between dark hair and lighter skin.
 So, the darker your hair is, the better your laser removal chances are – especially if your skin is dark, too.
 For example, people with darker skin tones often have black hair, so the contrast still works in those cases.